 CollegePoint: Free, personalized college advising

-CollegePoint is a new initiative that matches up low and moderate-income students with online college counselors.
+CollegePoint is a new initiative that matches up low and moderate-income students with online college advisors.
 In a country with an average student-to-counselor ratio of 424:1, students often need more help than their school provides.
 CollegePoint can be an invaluable resource to fill this gap.
 Our review of CollegePoint offers a rundown of the resources the organization provides, as well as a walkthrough of the application process.

 What is CollegePoint?

 Counseling all takes place online and is entirely free.
-Counselors utilize Skype, Google Hangouts, Zoom, or a host of other online communication platforms.
+Advisors utilize Skype, Google Hangouts, Zoom, or a host of other online communication platforms.
 They coach students through every stage of the college application process.
 This includes:

 - Providing knowledge about what colleges suit the student’s interests and making a college list